Malebo29/MALLEG088_PTO2303_GroupB_MaleboLegodi_IWA19/README.md

 Description/Overview // GitHub Link // Technologies Used // Errors and Fixes // Code Snippets and Screenshots

 ## Technologies
-The following languages, frameworks and APIs were used:
+The following languages were used:
   * HTML
   * CSS
   * Javascript